Gonzo717/FantaSEE/README.md

 - Before building the app, run Gradle > sdk > Tasks > Build > assemble first, I guess it is used to assemble the NDK

 # Bug
+- App won't run on emulator, must use physical device to test!